willfaught/go-guide/README.md

 ## Testing

-### SHOULD NOT use test suites
+### SHOULD NOT use test frameworks

-Some are tempted to use test suites on top of the standard Go test framework, like `testify/suite`.
+Some are tempted to use test frameworks on top of Go tests, like `testify/suite`.

 Some reasons to use plain Go tests: